 Cyber Crime Advisors

-Cyber Safe Warwickshire is run by the PCC-funded Cyber Crime Advisors Alex Gloster and Sam Slemensek.
+Cyber Safe Warwickshire is run by the PCC-funded Cyber Crime Advisors.
 Together, they help people to prevent, prepare and protect themselves against cyber crime through education, targeted awareness campaigns and through the creation and support of special projects in Warwickshire.

-Sam and Alex work with a wide range of partners in delivering their projects and are always looking for opportunities to come and talk about cyber crime and online safety.
+Sam works with a wide range of partners in delivering their projects and is always looking for opportunities to come and talk about cyber crime and online safety.
 If you would be interested in receiving a talk for your group or organisation, email: email@example.com

 Did you know?

-It is estimated 80% of fraud and cyber crime is preventable if individuals and businesses take basic precautions – so below are Sam and Alex’s top five tips to help keep you safe online:
+It is estimated 80% of fraud and cyber crime is preventable if individuals and businesses take basic precautions – so below are the top five tips to help keep you safe online:

 - Always be wary of opening links and attachments in email – check that the email is really from who it says it is from.